eginoux/triathlon-scrapping/README.md

 Here is the output of the main.py file:

 Getting mens data from local directory ✅
-<br/> Getting women data from local directory ✅
+<br/> "Getting women data from local directory ✅
 <br/> Enter a valid participant: [LASTNAME Name] GINOUX Etienne
 <br/> Do you want to specify a category?
 [Y/n] n
 <br/> ########## Please find GINOUX Etienne results below ##########